JoinMarket-Org/joinmarket-clientserver/scripts/tumblerguide.md

 #### Restarts

 In case of shutdown or crash, the `TUMBLE.schedule` file mentioned above will have an up-to-date record of which transactions in the schedule completed successfully; and you can find the txids, for convenience, in `TUMBLE.log` to sanity check (of course you may want to run `wallet-tool.py` also, which is fine).
-By restarting the tumbler script with the same parameters, but appending an additional parameter `--restart`, the script will continue the tumble from the first not-successfully-completed transaction and continue.
+By restarting the tumbler script with the same parameters, but appending an additional parameter `--restart`, the script will continue the tumble from the first not-successfully-completed transaction and continue (it will wait for confirmations on the last transaction, if it's not yet in a block).
 If you used a custom name for `TUMBLE.schedule`, or renamed it afterwards, don't forget to also pass the parameter `--schedulefile` so it can be found; note that these files are always assumed to be in the `logs/` subdirectory of where you're running (so `scripts/logs` here).
 (A small technical note: on restart, the `TUMBLE.schedule` is truncated in that the txs that already completed will be removed, something that should probably change, but all the info is logged in `TUMBLE.log`, which you should use as your primary record of what happened and when).

 Minor note, you could conceivably edit `TUMBLE.schedule` before restarting, but this would have to be considered "advanced" usage!